talkable/talkable-docs/source/integration/loyalty/integration_components.rst

    <div id="talkable-loyalty"></div>

 The `Talkable Initialization Script <Initialization Script_>`_ must be present in your head template in order for the Loyalty Dashboard to work.
-The placement of the DIV container/tag is important since it's going to determine where the campaign will be shown.
+The placement of the DIV tag is important since it's going to determine where the campaign will be shown.

 .. note::
-   The same DIV container/tag is used for both Loyalty Dashboard and Loyalty Redeem Widget.
+   The same DIV tag is used for both Loyalty Dashboard and Loyalty Redeem Widget.
-   You can find more info about where to place the DIV container/tag in :ref:`Loyalty Dashboard Placement <campaigns/campaign_placements/loyalty_dashboard>` and :ref:`Loyalty Widget Placement <campaigns/campaign_placements/loyalty_widget>`.
+   You can find more info about where to place the DIV tag in :ref:`Loyalty Dashboard Placement <campaigns/campaign_placements/loyalty_dashboard>` and :ref:`Loyalty Widget Placement <campaigns/campaign_placements/loyalty_widget>`.

 Loyalty Dashboard Notes
 -----------------------